-A unique opportunity to learn from the UK's biggest theatre operator, ATG's technical apprenticeships are a great way to kick-start a technical theatre career by working within a busy technical department.
+A unique opportunity to learn from the UK's largest theatre operator, ATG's technical apprenticeships are a great way to kick-start a technical theatre career by working within a busy technical department.

 Training & Qualifications

-Apprentices are also required to hold Level 2 qualifications in English, Maths and ICT; these are compulsory and will be completed with us during the apprenticeship year if an apprentice does not already hold them.
+Apprentices are also required to hold Level 2 qualifications in English, Maths and ICT; these are compulsory and will be completed with the college during your apprenticeship if you do not already hold them.

 What kind of careers does this apprenticeship lead to?